belazr/EasyWinHax/README.md

 See the "hooks\IatHook.h" header for further documentation.
 ### Benchmarking
 The library provides a simple benchmarking class to benchmark code execution.
 It is useful for measuring the average execution time of code in a function hook.
 See the "Bench.h" header for further documentation.
+### Vector
+The library provides a simple and low-overhead vector class inspired by the STL implementation.
+See the "Vector.h" header for further documentation.
 ### Loading files
 The library provides a simple file loader class to load files from disk into memory.
 See the "FileLoader.h" header for further documentation.
 ### Undocumented windows structures and function types